DCSIMG

 Ensembles and seasons

-Ensembles and seasonal datasets follow a similar filename format to the original files.
-The ensemble type replaces the GCM, and time resolution is dependent on selection.
-For example, the first file within the seasonal tas directory is the following:
+Ensemble and seasonal datasets use a filename format similar to the original files.
+Instead of a GCM, the ensemble type is used, while time resolution depends on the dataset.
+For example, the first file in the seasonal “tas” directory is as follows:

 seasonal{monthly}/tas/tas_annual_avg_BCCAQv2+ANUSPLIN300_ensemblemean_historical+ssp126_1950-2100.nc